 The day before former President Ronald Reagan died, 58 senators sent a letter to President George W. Bush urging him to permit embryonic stem cell research.
-The senators are now insisting that with the death of President Reagan, the issue has taken on greater urgency.
-They cite the support that Nancy Reagan has shown for this type of research.
+The senators were now insisting that with the death of President Reagan, the issue took on greater urgency.
+They cited the support that Nancy Reagan has shown for this type of research.

-Catholic League president William Donohue cautions against any change in the current rules even as the issue reaches a hot point:
+The Catholic League cautioned against any change in the current rules even as the issue reaches a hot point.
+The following is the text of our remarks as sent to the media: